The science of baby sleeping through the night

 Behavioural interventions bear more fruit

-In case you haven’t gathered by this compilation of research already, a 2000 Oxford University study compared the use of prescription medication and behavioural interventions for sleep in under 5s.
-Prescription drugs – the likes of melatonin or phenergan – were found to produce short-term results, but with no long-term efficacy observed.
-Behavioural interventions, however, were said to produce both short- and long-term effects.
+A 2000 Oxford University study compared prescription medication and behavioural interventions for sleep in under 5s.
+Prescription drugs – like melatonin or phenergan – produced short-term results but no long-term efficacy.
+Behavioural interventions produced both short- and long-term effects.

-We’re often asked by parents for the panacea – the single most effective thing they can do to support their child’s sleep, however there isn’t one strategy that works for all.
-The study backed us up here, observing that there wasn’t a single most effective behavioural programme to support sleep, but instead the choice should be made based on a family’s individual preferences and circumstances.
-This is why our approach – and even our online programme – provides choices.
+There isn’t a single strategy that works for all families.
+The study observed there wasn’t one most effective behavioural programme – choices should be made based on a family’s individual preferences and circumstances.
+This is why our approach – and even our online programme – provides options for parents.

 Turning the data into actionable insights